Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 "thumbnails":[{"width":32,"height":32,"fmt":"qoi","offset":103,"size":2140},{"width":220,"height":220,"fmt":"qoi","offset":2384,"size":25464}]
 </pre>

-The "fmt" field denotes the encoding of the thumbnail and is either "png" or "qoi".
+The "fmt" field denotes the encoding of the thumbnail and is one of "png", "qoi" or "jpeg".
 The "thumbnails" field is omitted entirely if there are no thumbnails embedded in the GCode file.

 ## M36.1: Return embedded thumbnail data